Nine News: 9News: First at Five

 9News: First at Five airs at 5:00 pm on weekends, presented from GTV studios in Docklands by rotating anchors.

 Launched in January 2011 to counter Network Ten's schedule shift, the bulletin does not air in Sydney and Brisbane on Sundays during the NRL season or live sports broadcasts.
 Originally hosted from Sydney by Georgie Gardner and Peter Overton, the production moved to Melbourne in 2015.

 9News Late

 9News Late airs Sundays at ~9:45 pm (post-60 Minutes) and weeknights at ~10:00 pm, hosted by Jane Goldsmith (Sunday), Tracy Vo (Monday–Tuesday), and Natalia Cooper (Wednesday–Thursday) from STW studios in Perth.
 Launched in 2020 during the COVID-19 pandemic, 9News Late initially broadcast from Willoughby before relocating weeknight production to Perth in May 2020.

-Fill-in presenters include Michael Genovese, Georgie Gardner, and Melissa Downes.
+Fill-in presenters include Michael Genovese and Melissa Downes.
 The bulletin succeeded Nightline (1992–2008; 2009–2010), which was cancelled due to budget cuts and later declining ratings.